 Pensions advice for independent schools

-Teachers' Pension Scheme (TPS) costs are due to increase from April 2024.
+Independent schools are facing a number of financial challenges.
+Teachers' Pension Scheme (TPS) costs increased from April 2024.
 Higher contributions, combined with the risk of a new government imposing vat on fees and removing business rate relief, means the financial pressures on independent schools continue to build.
 These pressures mean now is the time to be assessing your TPS options.

-Latest statistics suggest that as at the end of May 2023, 324 Independent Schools across England and Wales had withdrawn from TPS (since August 2019) and 6 had notified the Department for Education (DfE) of their intention to do so.
-A further 93 Independent Schools had applied to become Phased Withdrawal schools since September 2021.
+Latest statistics suggest that as at the end of May 2024, 363 Independent Schools across England and Wales had withdrawn from TPS (since August 2019).
+A further 201 Independent Schools had applied to become Phased Withdrawal schools since September 2021.

 Why consider your options now?

-• Recruitment and retention impact should now be lower - the risk of being an early mover has largely disappeared now and, in our experience, retention and recruitment has not been particularly adversely impacted for schools that have exited.
+• Recruitment and retention impact is now lower - the risk of being an early mover has disappeared and, in our experience, retention and recruitment has not been adversely impacted for schools that have exited.

 How we can help